tensorpack/tensorpack/docs/tutorial/callback.md

 )
 ```

-Notice that callbacks really cover every detail of training, ranging from graph operations to the progress bar.
+Notice that callbacks cover every detail of training, ranging from graph operations to the progress bar.
 This means you can customize every part of the training to your preference, e.g. display something
 different in the progress bar, evaluating part of the summaries at a different frequency, etc.